Our Most Frequently Asked Questions

 Yes, we certainly do.
-You will need to request an invoice from us to include with your credentialing goal to be approved by your supervisor.
-Afterwards, you will need to go back into the AF Cool portal and submit 2 funding requests, one for study material (tuition), and the other for the exam fee, both of which need to be approved by your supervisor.
-Please let firstname.lastname@example.org know once your funding requests have been approved and are awaiting AF Cool CPO review and I can help expedite.
+You will need to request an invoice for books and exam fee from us to include with your credentialing goal to be approved by your supervisor.
+Afterwards, you will need to go back into the AF Cool portal and submit 2 funding requests, one for Books, and the other for the exam fee, both of which need to be approved by your supervisor.
+Please let email@example.com know once your funding requests have been approved and are awaiting AF Cool CPO review and I can help expedite.

 How do I know if I’m eligible for AF Cool funding?